 There are many thousands of historical resources (e.g. archaeological and paleontological sites) located on Alberta's Crown land.
-Historical resources are to be dealt as per the requirements of Alberta.
+In keeping with the requirements of Alberta, forest operators shall develop and implement a process for identifying and protecting resources that are regulated by the Historical Resources Act.

-- 5.6.1 All known historical resources shall be identified and assessed in keeping with the requirements of Alberta. - 5.6.2 Historical resource records are confidential and shall not be shared with the public.
+- 5.6.1 All known historical resources, and lands on which they are likely to occur shall be identified and managed in keeping with the requirements of Alberta - 5.6.2 Historical resource records are confidential and shall not be shared with the public.
 5.6.3 If a previously unknown historical resource is discovered during road building, harvesting, or silviculture operations, the operations that may directly affect the historical resource shall cease and the appropriate government authority (Alberta) shall be notified.